ydoherty/CoastSat.PlanetScope/README.md

 spyder
 ```

 If installation fails using the default environment.yml, several alternate yaml file options are provided in the alt_environment folder.
+If you are having issues installing and opening spyder, see further recommendations in the 'Known Issues & Workarounds' section below.

 Once spyder is open, navigate to the CoastSat.PlanetScope folder to set the working direcctory (top right hand box in spyder) and open the CoastSat_PS.py file to begin the example run through.
 Note that every time you want to run the code, you will need to activate the coastsat_ps environnment and open spyder using the last two lines of code above.